solariun/CorePartition/README.md

 //Every 1000 cycles with a Stack page of 210 bytes CorePartition_CreateThread (Thread1, NULL,  210, 1000);

-//All the time with a Stack page of 150 bytes CorePartition_CreateThread (Thread2, NULL, 150, 0);
+//All the time with a Stack page of 150 bytes and
+//thread isolation
+CorePartition_CreateSecureThread (Thread2, NULL, 150, 0);

 join();
 }